graveyard/cron-admin/README.md

-# cron-admin
+# Cron Admin
 Web interface and API for managing a cron table stored in a database.
 For details on cron times and conventions see [this reference](http://www.adminschoice.com/crontab-quick-reference).

 ## API Endpoints

 #### GET: `/active-functions`

-Returns a list of distinct job function names which are actively scheduled.
+Returns a list of distinct job functions which are actively scheduled.

 #### GET: `/jobs`